programminghistorian/jekyll/lessons/getting-started.md

 ```

 You can try creating some HTML code.
 Go to Komodo, and choose
-`File -> New`{.filename}.
+`File -> New`.
 Copy the code below into the editor.
-The first
+The first line tells
-line tells the browser what kind of file it is.
-The html tag has the
+the browser what kind of file it is.
+The html tag has the text direction
-text direction set to ltr (left to right) and the lang (language) set to
+set to ltr (left to right) and the lang (language) set to US English.
-US English.
-The title tag in the head of the HTML document contains
+The title tag in the head of the HTML document contains material that is
-material that is usually displayed in the top bar of a window when the
+usually displayed in the top bar of a window when the page is being
-page is being viewed, and in Firefox tabs.
+viewed, and in Firefox tabs.

 ``` xml
 <!doctype html>